-In the mid-1970s only those disabled people who could drive themselves received any government help with transport, usually in the form of a small, blue trike which was unable to take passengers.
+In the mid-1970s only disabled people who could drive themselves received any government help with transport, usually in the form of a small, blue trike which was unable to take passengers.
 As a result, many disabled people were housebound for long periods and dependent on others for their mobility.

 Introduction of the new Mobility Allowance

 The Mobility Allowance was a new cash benefit, introduced by the Government in 1976, to allow recipients to choose the best way of meeting their mobility needs, whether driving a car, using taxis or getting a mobility scooter.

 The Mobility Allowance was a positive advance but it soon became clear that it was not enough to buy and run even the smallest car.

 So, the then Secretary of State for Health and Social Services invited the late Lord Goodman to consider how disabled people could affordably obtain a vehicle using this allowance.
 He enlisted the help of Lord Sterling (the current Chairman) and together they devised the Motability Scheme.